-First, duplication in litigation against the United States is not the plaintiff's fault.
-Most likely, the plaintiff would prefer to aggregate all of his or her claims in a single action, so as to avoid duplication costs.
-Duplication results from Congress's decision to authorize different kinds of claims against the United States in different courts.
-It is not fair to insist the plaintiff bring tort claims in one court and contract claims in another, and then complain of duplication when the plaintiff does so.
+avoid duplication costs. -Duplication results from Congress's decision that to authorize different kinds of claims against the United States must go toin different courts.- It is not fair to insist the plaintiff bring tort claims in one court and contract claims in another, and then complain of duplication when the plaintiff does so.

-Second, current law already permits duplication.
-As previously noted, plaintiffs may pursue all their claims against the United States, provided they correctly characterize those claims and file them in the right courts, in the right order.
-This rule is unfair because it lays a trap for plaintiffs who mischaracterize their claims or who file them in the wrong court or in the wrong order.
-If a plaintiff, harmed by the United States in a single incident, brings to the CFC all the claims arising out of the incident that belong there, and then, the next day, files in district court all claims that belong there, the plaintiff may proceed in both courts.
-The system is thus currently tolerating duplication costs.
-Moreover, the rule that permits this duplication-Section 1500-is inefficient.
-The parties and the court spend time and resources litigating how to characterize claims and determine the precise order of filings.
-This process is itself quite costly.
+Second, current law already permits duplication. -As previously noted, plaintiffs may pursue all their claims against the United States, provided they correctly characterize those claims and file them in the right courts, in the right order. -This rule is unfair because it lays a trap for plaintiffs who mischaracterize their claims or who file them in the wrong court or in the wrong order. -If a plaintiff, harmed by the United States in a single incident, brings to the CFC all the claims arising out of the incident that belong there, and then, the next day, files in district court all claims that belong there, the plaintiff may proceed in both courts. -The system is thus currently tolerating duplication costs. -Moreover, the rule that permits this duplication-Section 1500-is inefficient.- The parties and the court spend time and resources litigating how to characterize claims and determine the precise order of filings. -This process is itself quite costly.

-Third, the courts are well equipped to mitigate the costs of duplicative litigation.
-If a plaintiff files a tort claim in district court and a contract claim in the CFC arising out of the same facts, the courts may mitigate the costs of pursuing duplicate discovery and trial by, for example, having one court stay its action while the other proceeds.
-Such a procedure is common in other instances where related cases are simultaneously pending in different courts.
-And unlike the inquiries required under Section 1500, this procedure is explicitly designed to reduce costs and promote judicial economy.
+Third, the courts are well equipped to mitigate the costs of duplicative litigation. -If a plaintiff files a tort claim in district court and a contract claim in the CFC arising out of the same facts, the courts may mitigate the costs of pursuing duplicate discovery and trial by, for example, having one court stay its action while the other proceeds. -Such a procedure is common in other instances where related cases are simultaneously pending in different courts. -And unlike the inquiries required under Section 1500, this procedure is explicitly designed to reduce costs and promote judicial economy.